-You do not need an FRTOL to operate the GA frequencies as described in BGA Radio Guidance.
-However, FRTOL training will give you confidence and ability in using the radio, and the right to use the ‘air band’ frequencies.
+You do not need an FRTOL to operate the allocated gliding channels.
+However, FRTOL training will give you confidence and ability in using the radio, and the right to communicate more widely.
 As such this opens up: access to announcing your presence to a controller eg to improve awareness; to radio mandatory zones; to certain controlled airspace; and to ATZs.
 And, importantly, provides you with the training needed to effectively access help should you need it either through getting lost or if involved with an in-flight emergency.

 The scope of the FRTOL is a bit OTT for a glider pilot, but it is useful to understand how things work in an ATC environment.
-It is very easy to become distracted from handling and lookout when using the radio (mobile phones are banned in cars for good reason).
-Knowledge, skill, practice and of course the right equipment helps enormously.
+It is very easy to become distracted from handling and lookout when using the radio (mobile phones are banned in cars for good reason) – knowledge, skill, practice and of course the right equipment help enormously.

 Using thought-through, plain, clearly spoken language works for controllers in most circumstances in gliding flight.
 However, the FRTOL examination does require prescribed phrases.
-Theres a phraeology database on a Eurocontrol website here.
+The CAA publish details in CAP413.